ArchipelagoMW/Archipelago/docs/triage role expectations.md

 ### Affects

 These labels notate if certain issues or pull requests affect critical aspects of Archipelago that may require specific review.
-Multiple of these labels can be used in a single issue or pull request if relevant.
+More than one of these labels can be used on a issue or pull request, if relevant.

-* `affects: core` is to be applied on any issues/PRs that may affect core Archipelago functionality and should have additional scrutiny by pull request reviewers.
+* `affects: core` is to be applied to issues/PRs that may affect core Archipelago functionality and should have additional scrutiny by pull request reviewers.
     * Core is defined as any files not contained in the `WebHostLib` directory or individual world implementations directories inside the `worlds` directory, not including `worlds/generic`.
-* `affects: webhost` is to be applied on any issues/PRs that may affect the core WebHost portion of Archipelago.
+* `affects: webhost` is to be applied to issues/PRs that may affect the core WebHost portion of Archipelago.
 In general, this is anything being modified inside the `WebHostLib` directory or `WebHost.py` file.
 * `affects: release/blocker` is to be applied for any issues/PRs that may either negatively impact (issues) or propose to resolve critical issues (pull requests) that affect the current or next official release of Archipelago and should be